zwang695/alexa-skills-list/README.md

 *Alexa, Open Skill Finder*

-Amazon?s Skill Finder is a new way to discover Alexa skills.
+Amazon’s Skill Finder is a new way to discover Alexa skills.
 Open Skill Finder and learn about the skill of the day, the newest skills, and the top skills.

 ***